WHAT IS A MAKERSPACE?

 Seattle Makers opened in 2017 with the mission to provide tools, technology, and community to an ever growing number of people to take on creative challenges that are of interest or importance to them.
 We have a 2000 square foot makerspace with sewing machines, laser cutters, 3D printers, a woodshop, electronics lab, and much more.

-Seattle Recreative is a creative reuse center.
+Seattle Recreative is a creative reuse center with locations in the Greenwood and Georgetown neighborhoods.
 We collect donated materials that would otherwise end up in the landfill and resell them.
 There are numerous facilities of this nature across the country; however, we are the only creative reuse facility of our kind in Seattle.
 We help reduce the amount of useable material entering the waste stream, provide communities with low-cost access to creative materials, and stimulate creative activity within the community.

 The Billodue Makerspace is part of Seattle University’s library system and offers equipment in fiber arts, 3D fabrication, and printed graphics.
 Here, the focus is to reorient users from consumers to creators and repairers.
 The makerspace is free and open Seattle University’s students, faculty, and staff.